Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Hettie and Children,'77

 The Childer's Family interview: Sophie is the oldest daughter; she is speaking for the family.
-Our relationship has been ongoing since 1976, evolving and growing.
+Our relationship has been ongoing since 1976.
 There were nine children in the family, three with disabilities.
-The openness, the despair, the love and frustrations within this family have been an inspiration and a focus in part of my work.
+The openness, the despair, the love and frustrations within this family have been an inspiration and a positive part of my work.

 Sophie: “I left the family when I was 13 to get married, just to get away, if nothing else.
 That marriage didn’t last.
 My second marriage to Joe is great.
 We can talk and share; we’ve had two children together.
 My family had a hard time, with three of the children the way they were.
 People didn’t like us.
 The prejudice in a small rural community can be intense.
 We moved around a lot.
 I remember when growin' up as a child, people drove past us and shouted, 'Good-by cruel world, I'm goin' off to see the circus.'
-I've raised my children to see the love in Homer and Selina, and I'm so glad we have them in our family.
-My children see that love that can be."
+I've married and raised my children to see the love in my brothers and sister, and I'm so glad we have them in our family.
+My own children grew up as children do, all playing and being together, never seeing or knowing anything but good from their special aunt and uncles."

-Shelby: How does your family feel about our relationships over the years and what I’m doin’?
+Shelby: How does your family feel about our relationships over the years and what I’m doing?

 Shelby: You don’t feel as I’m accused of this, that I’m exploiting your family?